Endpoints

 public string Brand { get; set; }

-// Marks property as part of the objects key so it is can be mapped to route parameters when creating links
+// Marks property as part of the objects key so it can be mapped to route parameters when creating links

 [Key("key")]